Rodrigo Riquelme (footballer, born 2000): Loan to Bournemouth

 On 1 October 2020, Riquelme joined English Championship club AFC Bournemouth on a season-long loan, with Bournemouth having the option to make the move permanent.
-He made his debut for the club as a substitute in the 1-1 away draw against Cardiff City.
-He scored his first goal for Bournemouth in a 1-1 draw with Derby County on 31 October 2020.
-Riquelme made his first start for the club in a 2-3 home loss to Preston.
+He made his debut for the club as a substitute in a 1–1 away draw against Cardiff City.
+He scored his first goal for Bournemouth in a 1–1 draw with Derby County on 31 October 2020.
+Riquelme made his first start for the club in a 3–2 home loss to Preston.

 Loan to Mirandés

 On 30 August 2021, Riquelme moved to Segunda División side CD Mirandés on loan for the 2021–22 campaign.
 He was a regular starter for the side, scoring eight goals and providing 12 assists during the season.